OlivierBlanvillain/SlickChair-report/content.md

 In this code, the `add` function allows to add constraints to the definition of the problem.
 It is used to enforce that all submissions have the same number of review, all reviewers have the same of review, and no conflicting assignment are made.
 The `maximize()` `search {}` and `onSolution {}` `start()` constructs are used to define the objective function, the search heuristic and start the resolution.
 Before getting to this stage, some preprocessing is required to aggregate and prepare the data, which notably includes the addition of dummy submissions such that repartition of reviews is perfectly balanced among reviewers.

-# Conclusion and future work:
+# Conclusion and future work

 In this report, we introduced the SlickChair \cms.
 By going through some of the internals of the system, we highlighted his main strengths compared to the existing solutions.
 In particular, we also presented our design for the manipulation versioned data using an immutable database.
 While a \cms could be labelled as rather simple IT system, we believe that the experience we gained building SlickChair can be beneficial to the future design of comparable applications.